dotfurther/OpenDiscoverSDK/SdkExamples/DocumentIdentifier/README.md

 ### DocumentIdentifierExample.csproj:
-This example shows how to use the Open Discover SDK DocumentIdentifier API in a parallel ForEach loop to identify the file formats of files contained in a directory (including all sub-directories).
+This example shows how to use the Open Discover SDK DocumentIdentifier API in a parallel ForEach loop to identify the file formats of files contained in a input directory (including all files in all sub-directories).

-The DocumentIdentifier.Identify methods take either a System.IO.Stream or byte array of file bytes.
-When opening a stream or reading in all file bytes, it is up to the user to take care of long file paths that are greater than MAX_PATH characters in length.
+The overloaded OpenDiscoverSDK.DocumentIdentifier.Identify methods take either a System.IO.Stream or byte array of file bytes as an argument along with an optional (but highly recommended) file name/file path argument.
+When opening a stream or reading in all file bytes, it is up to the user to take care of long file paths that are greater than MAX_PATH characters in length (see note at end of this readme).

-Any higher level document processing application built upon SDK should make use of file identification at the start of a workflow in order to make decisions on how to best process the document set.
+Any higher level document processing application built upon Open Discover SDK should make use of file identification at the start of a workflow in order to make decisions on how to best process the document set.

 ### How to use this example: